javers/javers.github.io/documentation/configuration/index.md

 When combined together, all of those framework-specific annotations could be a pain and a pollution in your business domain code.

-Mapping is also a case in JaVers but don't worry:
+Mapping is also a case in JaVers but don’t worry:

 * JaVers wants to know only a few basic facts about your domain model classes.
 * Mapping is done mainly on the class level — property level mapping is required only for